kdouy/RobloxDiscordRPC/README.md

 # Discord Rich Presence for [Roblox](https://roblox.com/)

-> A program to fix Microsoft Roblox mouse/cursor.
+> A program to display Roblox game on Discord activity.

 ![Preview](https://github.com/mengdeveloper/RobloxDiscordRPC/assets/53615275/709d6070-ca86-4713-8bf3-926a2be96733)